Chrriis/DJ-Native-Integration/DJJarExe_win32/Release/readme.txt

 DJ JarExe is part of the DJ tool set.
 It allows to run an executable JAR file in its own dedicated process, which is easily identifiable in the task manager through its name.
+It also allows the JAR files to run with pre-configured Virtual Machine (VM) arguments, which can be defined per VM vendor and version.

 DJ JarExe requires Java 5.0 or greater.

 2. How to use it?

 The program self registers in the operating system automatically.
+To configure the Virtual Machine parameters, you should refer to the DJ Tweak utility.

 Alternatively, one can use it by changing a typical line like:
     java.exe -jar myJar.jar myParam1 myParam2